 The surface-water monitoring program (SWMP) for the PBHSP involves collecting existing, publicly available, surface-water discharge and quality data from sites within or tributary to the Prado Basin.
 Figure 2-3 shows the location of the surface-water monitoring sites used in the PBHSP.
 These sites include discharge locations for publicly owned treatment works (POTWs), USGS stream gaging stations, Watermaster and the IEUA Maximum-Benefit Monitoring Program surface-water-quality monitoring sites, ACOE's storage levels and inflow to Prado Dam, and the OCWD's discharge of untreated imported water from the OC-59 turnout tributary to Prado Basin.
-All surface-water discharge and quality data were collected for WY 2019, checked for QA/QC, and uploaded to Watermaster's relational database.
+All surface-water discharge and quality data were collected for WY 2021, checked for QA/QC, and uploaded to Watermaster's relational database.

-As noted in Section 2.2.1.3 above, a pilot monitoring program was initiated July 2018 at two locations along Chino Creek near monitoring wells PB-7 and PB-8 to help characterize groundwater/surface-water interactions.
+As noted in Section 2.2.1.3 above, a pilot monitoring program was initiated in July 2018 at two locations along Chino Creek near monitoring wells PB-7 and PB-8 to help characterize groundwater/surface-water interactions.
 Data loggers with probes were installed in Chino Creek adjacent to PB-7 and PB-8 to measure and record EC, temperature, and stage at a 15-minute frequency.
-Surface-water samples were collected and analyzed quarterly or semiannually for EC, temperature, and the parameters listed in Table 2-1.
-Watermaster conducted the quarterly download of the data loggers at the four PBHSP monitoring wells in December 2019, March 2020, June 2020, and September 2020 Groundwater-quality samples were collected and analyzed in December 2019, March 2020, and September 2020.
+Surface-water samples were collected and analyzed quarterly (fiscal year 2019 and 2020) or semiannually (fiscal year 2021) for EC, temperature, and the parameters listed in Table 2-1.
+During this reporting period, Watermaster conducted the quarterly download of the data loggers at the two PBHSP surface water sites in Chino Creek and collected the last semi-annual sample of surface water quality at these sites in March 2021.